cecilialee/cecilialee.github.io/_posts/2017-12-05-intro-to-r-programming.md

 ### Getting Help

-There are a large collection of functions in R and you'll never remember all of them.
+There is a large collection of functions in R and you'll never remember all of them.
 Hence, knowing how to get help is important.

 RStudio has a handy tool `?` to help you in recalling the use of the functions: